Be a Dentist

 "I love that I'll be able to get to know my patients and make time to pursue other interests...Dentistry offers flexible hours, combines art and science and allows you to work solo or with partners."

 There are many compelling reasons to choose dentistry as a career.
 For example, dentistry offers an opportunity to make a difference in your patient's health and well being.
 It's a career that allows you a chance to be your own boss and own a dental practice.
 New exciting scientific breakthroughs in gene therapy and biotechnology offer dentists an opportunity to preserve their patient's smiles and self esteem.
-The Dentistry Careers brochure available in English (PDF) and Spanish (PDF) provides insight into why dentistry can be a rewarding career choice for you.
+Visit the American Dental Education Association (ADEA) website to find additional information on careers in dentistry.

 Additionally, the Dentistry Fact Sheet (PDF) highlights what a career in dentistry can offer you by answering these types of questions: